Creature Features: The movies

-They broadcast all the best British horror films by Hammer Film Productions, like The Curse of Frankenstein, Dracula: Prince of Darkness, The Phantom of the Opera, The Curse of the Werewolf, and The Hound of the Baskervilles.
+They broadcast all the best British horror films by Hammer Film Productions, such as The Curse of Frankenstein, Dracula: Prince of Darkness, The Phantom of the Opera, The Curse of the Werewolf, and The Hound of the Baskervilles.
 Later, during the 1970s, the films of Amicus Productions and Tigon British Film Productions, which included Dr. Terror's House of Horrors and The House That Dripped Blood, became popular features on the shows.

 Creature Features also aired many "nuclear monster" and "space alien" science fiction movies.
 Created in the 1950s, these movies generally featured giant mutant monsters or aliens from outer space terrorizing Earth.
 These included Attack of the 50 Foot Woman, The Amazing Colossal Man, Them!, Tarantula, The Thing from Another World, It Came from Outer Space, The War of the Worlds, and Forbidden Planet.

 Air times

 Creature Features usually aired on Friday or Saturday night, around eight or nine o'clock.
 In some cities it aired on Saturday afternoons alternating with Kung Fu Theater and/or Bikini Theater.
 Because it aired after the traditional Saturday morning cartoon time block, it introduced many teenagers to classic monster movies.